sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 - [NOT visible to teammate] I have provided specific coaching and/or feedback to this teammate.
 (Multiple Choice)(Private - only visibly to Manager/People Partner)
   - Yes
   - No
+##**Self Check-In**
+- What are you most proud of accomplishing in the past month?
+- What should the focus be for next month?
+Are there any growth areas?
+- Have you given (if manager) or received (if IC) continuous feedback (both positive and constructive) in the past month [YES / NO]

 ### Thanks and praise